CPR is a must-have life-saving skill to save lives whenever you get a chance. It already saves multiple lives every day around the country.

 Performing CPR on a victim will be difficult and life-threatening for exhausted rescuers.
-If you’re one of the rescuers, check your pulse first.
-Because giving chest compressions and rescue breaths takes a toll.
-If you don’t have energy in your body, you can endanger your life too.
+If you’re one of the rescuers, check your pulse first because rescue breathing and chest compressions take a toll.
+If you don’t have energy, you can endanger your life, too.

 A trained responder would perform CPR better and more accurately.
 Let them do it if you never gave anyone CPR before.
 You can assist them in calling medical help as fast as possible to save the victim’s life.

 Bystanders without formal training can perform CPR and save a life with hands-only CPR.
 The basic steps to start CPR for civilians on adults or teens are: